About the College

 All W&L students begin their careers as first-year students in the College, and are advised by faculty members as they select their courses for their first year and sophomore year.
 Students typically enroll in courses that fulfill the University foundations and distribution requirements, designed to introduce students to the full range of the liberal arts and sciences, and which will prepare them to make informed decisions about their advanced coursework and major.

-A student may elect to complete one or two minors in addition to a major, or may complete two majors, or even complete two different degrees.
+A student may may also pursue one or more of twenty-nine minors, including Creative Writing, Latin American and Caribbean Studies, Museum Studies, Film and Visual Culture, Poverty Studies, or one of five new minors in Biology (Animal Biology, Ecology, Molecular Cell Biology, Physiology, and Quantitative Biology).
 Interdepartmental majors, such as Neuroscience, Environmental Studies, or Medieval and Renaissance Studies are available to provide emphasis in a field, rather than in a single department.
 Special programs, such as Teacher Education are also available.
 With the guidance of faculty advisors, students may design their own major in Independent Work, leading to either a B.A. or B.S.